levicfelix/jcpp/README.md

 ### Requirements

 1. C++ compiler
-2. Numpy (for plotting tools)
+2. Numpy (for plot results)
-2. Matplotlib (for plotting tools)
+2. Matplotlib (for plot results)
-2. Pandas (for plotting tools and convert CSV to LAMMPS dump files)
+2. Pandas (for plot results and convert CSV to LAMMPS dump files)